AguaClara/UASB/Reports and Manuals/summer2018report.md

 ## Previous Work

 The Spring 2017 team wrote and submitted Phase I of the EPA P3 proposal, detailing a proposal to design a UASB system to provide effective wastewater treatment for small rural communities without access to wastewater infrastructure.
 This proposal passed Phase I funding, providing funding for building the first model UASB reactor.
-The team also
+The team also conducted studies on using plate settlers, angled plastic sheets within the reactor that capture rising particles, where they concluded that they did not significantly impact solids retention.
+They also found that biogas production within the reactor did not cause solids to rise out the effluent significantly.
 The full details can be found in their [final research report](https://www.overleaf.com/8107719xzjdzswjvtyj#/28623295/)

-The Fall 2017
+The Fall 2017 team began the design